tgstation/common_core/The Moths.md

 * Moths tend to be very deceptive with their language.
 If they have something negative to say to someone they will often not say it at all, this leads to resentment among their peers.

 * Moths often form monogamous relationships and choose their mate primarily by smell rather than looks.
-Their powerful sense of smell can penetrate the masking of most deodorants.

 * By no means do moths believe they can physically intimidate other creatures and instead opt for underhanded tactics.